Full CV – English, Portuguese

 After concluding his high school education at the school “Cristina Torres” in Figueira da Foz in 2010, Rogerio pursued his studies at Instituto Superior Técnico (IST), Lisbon.
-There, he concluded the Integrated Masters (bachelor’s plus master’s) in Engineering Physics in four years (2010-2014) by taking courses in quantum field theory, general relativity, cosmology, particle physics and plasma physics.
+There, he concluded the Integrated Masters (bachelor’s plus master’s) in Engineering Physics in four years (2010-2014) by taking courses in quantum field theory, general relativity, cosmology, particle physics, and plasma physics.
 For his final six months of master thesis research and writing, he won an Erasmus scholarship to go to EPFL university in Lausanne, Switzerland, with Prof. Nuno Loureiro and Prof. Paolo Ricci as co-advisors.
-He successfully defended his thesis on October 21, 2014 with the final grade of 19/20.
+He successfully defended his thesis on October 21, 2014, with a final grade of 19/20.
 During his thesis, Rogerio modified and applied the plasma turbulence code GBS to model the poloidal-limited scrape-off layer of the ISTTOK tokamak in IST, Lisbon.

 In March 2019 Rogerio started working at the University of Maryland at College Park, United States as a Postdoctoral Research Associate with the associate research scientist Matt Landreman.
 There, as part of the “Simons Collaboration on Hidden Symmetries and Fusion Energy”, he worked on the development of mathematical tools to analytically describe magnetic field stellarator equilibria.
 From June 2021 to December 2021, he worked as a Postdoctoral Researcher at the Max-Planck Institute for Plasma Physics, Greifswald, Germany with Prof. Per Helander, where he was the recipient of an Alexander von Humboldt Foundation research grant.
-He is currently working as a research scientist at IST, where he won an early career award from the portuguese national science foundation (FCT, CEEC, 2021 Edition) and is the Principal Investigator for a EUROfusion Enabling Research Grant on the design of magnetic confinement fusion reactors.
+He is currently working as a research scientist at IST, where he won an early career award from the Portuguese national science foundation (FCT, CEEC, 2021 Edition) and is the Principal Investigator for a EUROfusion Enabling Research Grant on the design of magnetic confinement fusion reactors.
 He is also an Invited Assistant Professor at the Physics Department of IST where he teaches and supervises physics students.

-Rogerio was enrolled in the Conservatory of Music David de Sousa from 2002-2010 where he took classes in classical guitar, music theory, composition, acoustics, music history, choir, piano and instrumental ensemble.
+Rogerio was enrolled in the Conservatory of Music David de Sousa from 2002-2010 where he took classes in classical guitar, music theory, composition, acoustics, music history, choir, piano, and instrumental ensemble.
 He finished the Complimentary Degree in Classical Guitar with an average grade of 18/20 and 20/20 in his final guitar recital.
 His guitar professors during that time were Prof. Miguel Lélis (2002-2009) and Prof. Tiago Cassola (2009-2010).
 As a musician, Rogerio has participated in the following musical contests

 1st place – “Muziekfestival” in Neerpelt, Belgium as part of the group “Permallets” (bass, 2011)